 New Student Leaders Elected at St. Louis

 St. Louis Grammar School, Kilkeel have recently announced the names of those students who have been elected to the posts of Head Boy and Girl and those who fill the roles of Deputy Head Boy and Girl this Centenary Year for the school.

 Once appointed, the Head Boy and Girl are asked to represent the St Louis student body at various functions and events by delivering speeches at the Year 14 Formal and Prize-Giving Night as well as carrying out other administrative duties pertaining to their team of prefects in the school.

-The posts of Head Girl and Boy for 2021-22 went to Aoife McGrath (formerly of Carrick Primary School, Burren) and Sean Kelly (St. Mary’s Primary School, Glassdrumman).
-To assist them in their duties Orla Quinn (St. Joseph’s Primary School, Ballymartin) and Lucy Sloan (Killowen Primary School) were appointed to the roles of Deputy Head Girls.
-Aidan Quinn (Holy Cross Primary School, Atticall) and Mark McVeigh (St. Colman’s Primary School, Kilkeel) were also appointed to the roles of Deputy Head Boys.
+The posts of Head Girl and Boy for 2022-23 went to Cathleen Garland (formerly of St. Malachy’s Primary School, Castlewellan) and David Girvan (Grange Primary School).
+To assist them in their duties Laura Barton (St. Mary’s Primary School, Newcastle) and Tori Herron (St. Colman’s Primary School, Kilkeel) were appointed to the roles of Deputy Head Girls.
+Peter Doran (St. Mary’s Primary School, Glassdrumman) and Ethan Culpin (St. Bronagh’s Primary School, Rostrevor) were also appointed to the roles of Deputy Head Boys.

 Head of Year 14, Mr Anthony Monaghan, congratulated the students on their election to the coveted positions, ‘I have great confidence that these students will prove to be fine ambassadors for St. Louis Grammar School.
 Cathleen, David, Laura, Tori, Peter and Ethan will also play a prominent role in St. Louis, including the School Council, which provides the students with a forum by which students can contribute constructively to enhancing their school environment during this academic year- in which we celebrate 100 years since our school first opened its doors.’